muldjord/occurity/README.md

 * The physical length of the ruler must be set correctly in the Occurity [Preferences](docs/PREFERENCES.md) dialog.
 * The physical distance from the patients eyes to the monitor must be set correctly in the Occurity [Preferences](docs/PREFERENCES.md) dialog.

 To test if the monitor you are using reports its resolution correctly to the Occurity software, please set the width of the ruler in the [Preferences dialog](docs/PREFERENCES.md).
 Then temporarily set the patient distance to 400 and 600 and make sure the width of the optotype symbols match with the table below.
-If they do your monitor will work correctly with Occyurity.
+If they do your monitor will work correctly with Occurity.
 |Patient distance|Chart size|Expected symbol width|
 |----------------|----------|---------------------|
 |600             |0.1       |87 mm                |